dagaslab/stockcalcu/README.md

 <div>
 <pre>
-To run on win 7 type on command prompt> python stgrp0.1.d-win7.py To run on win 10 type on command promp> python stgrp0.1.c-win10.py
+To run on win 7 type on command prompt> python stgrp0.1.d-win7.py To run on win 10 type on command prompt> python stgrp0.1.d-win10.py
 </pre>
 <p>
 This is a simple but powerful stocks and bitcoin investment calculator FOR TRADING LONG only, no short option yet.